warunatrivet/uwazi_test/Create-dictionaries.md

 A dictionary in Uwazi is a list of terms that you will reference in the properties.
 For example, you may want to create a dictionary for countries so that you can refer to this list when you add the _country_ property to your document template.
+Using dictionaries will make data entry and retrieval more precise, coherent and easy.

 You can view, edit and delete your existing dictionaries by going to _Dictionaries_.